AmandaLPires/AmandaLPires/README.md

 </h1>

 👩🏻‍💻 A passionate Data Analyst and Software Developer, currently living in Sweden<br/>
-❤️ I love everything about Quantum Computing and AI.
+❤️ I love everything about Quantum Computing and AI.<br/>
 💻 🌱 Trying to learn something new everyday<br/>
 👀 Follow me!<br/>